StockNews.com Begins Coverage on LiqTech International (NYSE:LIQT)

-Research analysts at StockNews.com assumed coverage on shares of LiqTech International (NYSE:LIQT – Get Rating) in a research report issued to clients and investors on Sunday.
+Analysts at StockNews.com started coverage on shares of LiqTech International (NYSE:LIQT – Free Report) in a report released on Saturday.
 The firm set a “sell” rating on the stock.

 LiqTech International Stock Performance